Child Development and Parenting

 No. Please pack a lunch, snack and water bottle.
 There is no cafeteria available.

 No. Parents are expected to sign their child in before class starts and pick them up when class ends at 2 p.m.
 Parents who want to attend the class will need special permission.
 Please call Seattle Children’s registration line at 206-987-9878 if you have questions about attending the class with your child.

-If class has to be cancelled due to weather conditions or instructor emergency, how will I be notified?
+If class has to be cancelled due to weather conditions, instructor emergency or low class enrollment, how will I be notified?